 The area surrounding Playa Larga is great for diving and exploring the nature!
 So, if you know me already for a bit, I did both ofcourse!

 On the first day I explored the nature by walking the afternoon with a guide.
-We saw the national bird of Cuba ofcourse!!
-We also saw the big crabs that life in the forest walking around and we went into a cave.
+There we saw the national bird of Cuba ofcourse!!
+Also the big crabs that life in the forest walking around and we went into a cave.

 The second day I took a dive.
 I was a bit worried about the safety..
 There were some tourists that said to have taken 2 or 3 dives and they were send with the group that was experienced.
 That didn’t feel good to me!
 I also mentioned this to the instuctor and it took a while before I was convinced that it is not my responsibility and that he does this on a daily bases….and so on… the group was only 4 persons…and I went under and enjoyed the scenery!